sujitbarui/IndoorPlantation-Ecommerce/README.md

-# 🌿 Indoor Plantation E-Commerce
+# 🌿 Indoor Plantation E-Commerce (Work in Progress) 🚧

 Welcome to the **Indoor Plantation E-Commerce** project!
 This platform is designed to make buying indoor plants easier, offering a seamless shopping experience for plant lovers. 🌱🛒